 - Social bubble – I keep a small social bubble, and have done so throughout the pandemic, to reduce risk of exposure to myself and clients.

 - My health status – I have received two doses of the Pfizer mRNA vaccine (second one on 4/5/21), take daily temperature checks, opt for outdoor recreation, and wear face masks in indoor settings.
-I take an at-home rapid antigen test twice a week as a proactive screen for asymptomatic infection.
+I take an at-home rapid antigen test weekly and a PCR test every couple of weeks as a proactive screen for asymptomatic infection.
 If I am feeling at all unwell, have a fever, or am notified that I have been exposed to SARS-CoV-2 (COVID-19) you will be notified ASAP to postpone your appointment while I self isolate and await PCR test results.

 I’m asking clients and students to adhere to the following office policies: